qcastel/docker-maven-release/README.md

 - GIT_RELEASE_BOT_EMAIL: The git user email for commiting the release

 - GITREPO_ACCESS_TOKEN: GIT repo access token to push release commits

+- CI_COMMIT_SHA: The commit SHA that triggered the workflow.
+- CI_COMMIT_REF_NAME: The branch or tag ref that triggered the workflow.